DO YOU LOOSE SUCTION OR HAVE AIR BUBBLES BLOWING BACK INTO YOUR POOL FROM THE RETURN INLETS ONLY WHEN YOU ATTACH YOUR VACUUM HOSE?

 before you can successful vacuum your pool.

-2. Check the pump basket that is adjacent to the motor.
-The basket will be full of water during normal operation, but if it is bubbling or the basket is only partly full of water and refuses to fully prime, that means there is a vacuum leak or commonly refered to as ‘sucking air’.
+- Check the pump basket that is adjacent to the motor.
+The basket will be full of water during normal operation, but if it is bubbling or the basket is only partly full of water and refuses to fully prime, that means there is a vacuum leak or commonly referred to as ‘sucking air’.

-5 Connect a hose coupler made epecially for vacuum hoses to stop the leak.
+Connect a hose coupler made especially for vacuum hoses to stop the leak.
 Cut the hose in half at the point of the leak with a utility knife.
 Connect the two hose pieces with the coupler.
-This repair will potentially last the lifetime of the hose, and it won’t look to bad either.
+This repair will potentially last the lifetime of the hose, and it won’t look too bad either.

 DO YOU HAVE AIR BUBBLES BLOWING BACK INTO YOUR POOL FROM THE RETURN INLETS ALL OR MOST OF THE TIME?

 This means you are sucking air.
-The water is pulled from the skimmer on the side of the pool or a main drain in the bottom of the pool through the pump basket into the impeller.
+The water is pulled from the skimmer on the side of the pool or the main drain in the bottom of the pool through the pump basket into the impeller.
 The impeller is what actually moves the water.
-From this point the water is being pushed through the filter.
+From this point, the water is being pushed through the filter.
 If you are sucking air, it will always be from the skimmer to the pump basket.
-Any thing after the pump basket you will leak water.
+Anything after the pump basket you will leak water.

-2. The gasket or o’ring under the pump lid.
-Cracked, mashed, disfigureed or broken need to be replaced.
-Always using a water based luberacant on your o’rings and gaskets will increase their ability to seal for a longer time. patrolium based lubercants will dry out the rubber and take away their flexibility and sealing ability.
+- The gasket or o’ring under the pump lid.
+Cracked, mashed, disfigured, or broken need to be replaced.
+Always use a water-based lubricant on your o’rings and gaskets will increase their ability to seal for a longer time. petroleum-based lubricants will dry out the rubber and take away their flexibility and sealing ability.

-3. The hose or pipe from the skimmer to the return and the connections.
+- The hose or pipe from the skimmer to the return and the connections.
 NEVER GLUE FITTINGS TO EQUIPMENT.
-Flex hoses can have pin holes. swap the hose with the one to the return.
+Flex hoses can have pinholes. swap the hose with the one to the return.
 If it leaks it will shoot water when attached to the return.

-4. You may have unions When plumbed with pvc pipe.
+- You may have unions When plumbed with PVC pipe.
 These contain o’ring that should be checked and lubed.

-5. If you have an in groung pool the problem could be under ground.
-In this in case a pressure test is required.
+- If you have an in-ground pool the problem could be underground.
+In this, in case a pressure test is required.